mab253/software-interventions-spring22/assignments/week2.md

 For 1 of these ideas, how might the ideas in the [Critical Engineering Manifesto](https://criticalengineering.org/) relate to how you approach your project?
 Choose 1 of the items from the Manifesto and write about it in relation to 1 of your project ideas.

 For the other idea, what are some examples of event-driven functions that could operate within your design?
 Try and list at least 3.

+* also - did you want to customize your 11ty site a little bit more?